NZRS/wavetrace/README.md

 * Scrapes the Shuttle Radar Topography Mission (SRTM) data from NASA
 * Unzips the downloaded data
-* Converts the downloaded.hgt files to .sdf files
+* Converts the downloaded .hgt files to .sdf files
 * Cleans stuff up